-The 2024-2025 US News Top Business Schools report has just been released, with some interesting changes in this year’s rankings.
+The 2025-2026 US News Best Business Schools report has just been released, with some surprising and some not so surprising results!

-Harvard’s lower ranking this year was driven by the school’s employment data: Just over 70.8% of graduates were employed at graduation and 84.2% were employed after three months.
-By comparison, over 80% of MIT Sloan students were employed at graduation.
-Despite the rankings drop, HBS remain a popular choice for Personal MBA Coach clients!
+Harvard’s lower ranking this year was driven by the school’s employment data: Just over 58.4% of graduates were employed at graduation and 76.9% were employed after three months.
+By comparison, over 71% of Chicago Booth students were employed at graduation, while Dartmouth Tuck and NYU Stern reported numbers of 79.6% and 78.4%, respectively.

 US News Rankings Methodology

-This is the second year when US News used methodology centered on employment data (referred to as Placement Success), which makes up 50% of a school’s overall score (two years ago, only 35% of the score was based on employment rate).
+This is the second year that US News used methodology centered on employment data (referred to as Attainment Success), which makes up 50% of a school’s overall score (three years ago, only 35% of the score was based on employment rate).

 These rankings and methodology changes are not without controversy, which is why it is even more important this year to remember that rankings are NOT the be-all, end-all.